SS Onoko

-SS Onoko was an iron hulled Great Lakes freighter.
-She was launched in 1882 in Cleveland, Ohio as hull number #4, and sank on September 14, 1915 in Lake Superior near Knife River, Minnesota.
-Onoko is thought to be the prototype for every single steel hulled Great Lakes Bulk carrier that ever sailed.
-These vessels made possible the cheap transport of bulk cargoes such as iron ore, coal and limestone.
+SS Onoko was an iron-hulled Great Lakes freighter.
+She was launched in 1882 in Cleveland, Ohio, by the Globe shipbuilding firm, as its hull number #4, and sank on September 14, 1915, in Lake Superior near Knife River, Minnesota.
+According to the Minnesota Historical Society, Onoko is regarded as a prototype of the single-steel hulled Great Lakes bulk carrier, These vessels made possible the cheap transport of bulk cargoes such as iron ore, coal and limestone.
 Her wreckage still remains on the bottom of Lake Superior and was listed on the National Register of Historic Places in 1992.